AngelMunoz/Finny/docs/assets/content/project-structure.md

 With that, Perla will know what should be served and where

-- `perla.jsonc` must have at least these fields
+- `perla.json` must have at least these fields

 ```json
 {